Close Menu

 What is the best month to see fall foliage in the White Mountains?

 While peak foliage varies each year, October is generally considered the best month to see the vibrant colors in the White Mountains.
-(See Also: Best Time Of Year To Visit The Redwoods In California – Discover Now)
+(See Also: Best Time To Visit Burj Khalifa?
+Ultimate Guide)

 How long does peak foliage last in the White Mountains?